-Eilat, Israel & Jordan 2006 to date Male bottlenose dolphin
+Eilat, Israel & Jordan 2006 - 2008 Male bottlenose dolphin

-For the last quarter of 2006, a young solitary sociable bottlenose dolphin named, Marco, established his home range between Eilat and Jordan.
-He is currently a stage one dolphin, not permitting any contact with swimmers (Goffman & Granit, 2008).
+For the last quarter of 2006, a young solitary sociable bottlenose dolphin named Marco, established his home range between Eilat and Jordan.
+At the time of our initial report in 2008, Marco was not permitting any contact with swimmers (Goffman & Granit, 2008) and his current whereabouts are unknown.